Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: Analytical valuation formula for a forward contract

-In view of the reported accuracy, the formula can effectively be used for obtaining quick estimates of the cost of entering trades which are near the ATM level -- which comprises the majority of transactions.
-Such estimates enable sales and trading desks to quote accurate prices to clients and execute transactions at fair price levels, without having to resort to expensive Monte Carlo methods; in particular this formula could be integrated into electronic trading systems whereby requests for quotes (RFQ) from clients could be immediately fulfilled inclusive of credit and funding risks.
+When aggregated across thousands of trades in an industrial environment with competing requests, using the closed-form formula \eqref{eq:analytical-fwd-value} allows for material time efficiencies and optimization of computing resources.
+The formula can be used for obtaining quick price estimates for vulnerable forward contracts traded with risky counterparties, allowing trading desks to quote all-inclusive prices to clients without resorting to Monte Carlo methods.
+The formula can be integrated into Equity or FX electronic trading systems, enabling dealers to immediately execute requests for quotes (RFQ) from clients while ensuring adequate risk management of funding and credit risk factors.